JanetRossini/JanetRossini.github.io/_posts/2024-05-28-materials.md

 JR: ok i marked a seam at the top of the cube

-ok then try the bottom
+NS: ok then try the bottom

 JR: ok did them both

 JR: now do i unwrap it again?

-yes
+NS: yes

 JR: regular unwrap or smart?

-you get a little menu when unwrapping a little bar where one can control features as distance between island of the unwrap
+NS: you get a little menu when unwrapping a little bar where one can control features as distance between island of the unwrap

 JR: when i regular unwrap made a mess

-but the two faces top and bottom should be independent now the sides will be a mesh probably
+NS: but the two faces top and bottom should be independent now the sides will be a mesh probably

 JR: yes a real messy one

-so add one seam line to one side of the box
+NS: so add one seam line to one side of the box

 JR: ah ok

-then it unwrap like a line with faces on a band
+NS: then it unwrap like a line with faces on a band

 JR: ah ok and then i can use margin to space out the separate ones

-yes exactly
+NS: yes exactly
 and you can save that UV map
 and take it into PS
 and then add thing thereto you texture and they will be placed according to the unwrap